DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-daocloud_k8s.md

 ## Results

 In the process of embracing cloud native, DaoCloud continues to learn from Kubernetes and other excellent CNCF open source projects.
-It has formed a product architecture centered on [DaoCloud Enterprise](https://docs.daocloud.io/), a platform for cloud-native applications.
+It has formed a product architecture centered on [DaoCloud Enterprise](https://docs.daocloud.io/), a platform for cloud native applications.
 Using Kubernetes and other cutting-edge cloud native technologies as a foundation, DaoCloud provides satisfying cloud native solutions for military, finance, manufacturing, energy, government, and retail clients,It helps companies with their digital transformation, such as SPD Bank, Huatai Securities, Fullgoal Fund, SAIC Motor, Haier, Fudan University, Watsons, Genius Auto Finance, State Grid Corporation of China, etc.

 !!! note ""